hhummel/glorious/README.md

   - Order form should determine the number of items and should offer the choice of making the order a gift.
 Gift packaging should be shown.
 The user should be able to see past gift receipts and offered the choice of reusing the same address without re-entring the details.
 Delivery options should be shown: local delivery, regional delivery using a 3rd party like Doordash, and shipping.
 Orders for the same product but different delivery details should be separate.
 For local delivery, the Customer should be able to enter special instructions.

   - Shopping cart should show all the items desired, and allow deletion and edits.
 If editted, go back to the associated order form.
-The shooping cart should persist between visits, and there should be an option to clear it.
+The shopping cart should persist between visits, and there should be an option to clear it.

   - Checkout should include payment.
 Payment options should include Stripe, CoD (if we have to), and invoice at the end of the month.
 There should be a single payment transaction for all items in the shopping cart.
 The shopping cart should be cleared after checkout.